Horner syndromeOculosympathetic paresis

 - Small (constricted) pupil (the black part in the center of the eye)

-There may also be symptoms of the disorder that is causing the problem.
+There may also be other symptoms, depending on the disorder that is causing the nerve damage.

 Exams and Tests